 What are conditional sentences?

 Conditional sentences are a type of complex sentence.
-They’re made up of two parts: a condition (often introduced by if or unless) and a result.
+They have two parts: a condition (often introduced by if or unless) and a result.

 The condition sets up a situation, and the result tells us what will happen if that situation occurs.
 For example, in the sentence “If it rains, we will stay indoors,” the phrase “If it rains” is the condition, and “we will stay indoors” is the result.